luddep/LPKit/README.markdown

 ## Slide view

-LPSlideVie lets you slide between different subviews.
+LPSlideView lets you slide between different subviews.
 Only one subview will be visible, and the sliding only shows the relevant subviews - no matter how many other views might be between them.

 ## Calendar view